brandon-knap/journeytowardpeace/content/resources/daring-greatly-how-the-courage-to-be-vulnerable-transforms-the-way-we-live-love-parent-and-lead.md

 +++
 date = 2020-01-11T05:00:00Z
-description = ""
-resourcelink = "https://brenebrown.com/books-audio/"
-resourcesource = "Brene Brown" slug = ""
-title = "Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead" weight = "9"
+description = "Discover how vulnerability can be the key to unlocking courage, love, creativity, and innovation in Brené Brown's groundbreaking book, Daring Greatly.
+Learn how to let go of the cultural myth that vulnerability is weakness and start living a life of purpose and meaning by stepping into the arena with courage and confidence." resourcelink = "https://brenebrown.com/books-audio/" resourcesource = "Brene Brown" slug = "daring-greatly-how-vulnerability-can-be-your-greatest-strength" title = "Daring Greatly: How Vulnerability Can Be Your Greatest Strength" weight = "9"

 +++